 Prospective Academic Research Collaborators

-Please do not hesitate to email me at any time if you are interested in working on academic research projects in the areas of international business, corporate governance, foreign direct investment, strategy and East Asian and Chinese business.
-I am particularly interested Chinese outward foreign investment issues and the performance of Chinese multinational enterprises.
+Please do not hesitate to email me at any time if you are interested in working on academic research projects in the areas of international business, innovation, green technology licensing, corporate governance, foreign direct investment, strategy and East Asian and Chinese business.

 Prospective Academic Research Collaborators